ProDong0512/SpaceNet/README.md

 # SpaceNet: A pathology-driven spatial disease network framework for exploring the molecular changes of lesions

-SpaceNet, a pathology-guided spatial network that combines imaging data with single-cell/single-nucleus RNA sequencing (sc/snRNA-seq) and spatially resolved transcriptomics (SRT).
-SpaceNet identifies regions of interest (ROIs) directly from pathology or imaging features and examines these areas to find enriched cell types, abnormal gene activity, and spatial protein-protein interaction (PPI) networks.
+SpaceNet is a pathology-guided spatial analysis framework that integrates imaging data with single-cell or single-nucleus RNA sequencing (sc/snRNA-seq) and spatially resolved transcriptomics (SRT).
+It identifies regions of interest (ROIs) directly from pathological or imaging features and characterizes these regions by detecting enriched cell types, dysregulated gene expression, and spatial co-expression networks.

 ![pipeline](Figure1.png)